join the orchestra

 If you play an unusual, rare, or unique instrument or have constructed your own musical device, it may be used in the GFFO.
 If you've created or if you seek to create an experimental instrument, we love being a part of sound experimentation.
 Click here for more details.

-Is there an audition process to join?
+Is there an audition process to join as a student/amateur member?

 There's no formal audition.
 Instead, members are placed based on their experience level and instrumentation needs.
 We have several options, from beginners with no experience to advanced musicians looking for an extra challenge.
 Members move up as their skills develop.